Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Experiments

 \subsection{Concentric collision}

 We first consider the case when the optimal control is to drive disc 1 to hit disc 2 concentrically.
 We take the initial state as $\bq_1 = [-2, -2]^T, \bq_2=[-1, -1]^T, \bv_1=\bv_2=[0, 0]^T $ and $\epsilon=0.1, T=1$.
 The objective is to push disc 1 to strike disc 2 so that disc 2 will be close to the origin at the terminal time $T=1$.
-See Figure \ref{fig:case3_illustration} for an illustration of the setup.
+See Figure \ref{fig:case3_illustration} for an illustration.

 We discretize the dynamics into 480 steps, \ie $N=480$ and run Algorithm \ref{alg:PMP} with the relaxation parameter $\alpha=0.01$.
 The initial control can be any force fields that make collisions between the two discs happen.
 Here, we take a constant force $[3, 3]^T$.
-The optimal analytical control for this example can be solved to machine accuracy; see Appendix \ref{sub:analytical_optimal_controls}.
-See also Figure \ref{fig:case3_illustration} for the optimal trajectories under the optimal control.
-We have shown and compared the simulated numerical control and the analytical optimal control, see Figure \ref{fig:case3_shape}.
+The optimal analytical control for this example can be solved to machine accuracy; see \Cref{sub:analytical_optimal_controls}.
+We demonstrate and compare the simulated numerical control and the analytical optimal control in \Cref{fig:case3_shape}.